You are at the top of the page

 The new Queen's arrival at the Tower of London on the eve of her coronation reminded the optimistic and celebratory crowds of her previous imprisonment.
 The memories must also have resonated with Elizabeth, still only 25.

-Her ceremonial procession through London on 14 January 1559 and the coronation ceremony the following day were choreographed performances designed to reinforce Elizabeth’s right to rule: her mother was, after all, a condemned traitor.
+Elizabeth I's coronation procession through London on 14 January 1559 and the ceremony the following day were choreographed performances designed to reinforce her right to rule.
+Her mother Anne Boleyn was, after all, a condemned traitor.

 'Monstrous regiment of women'?

 As Queen, Elizabeth I’s greatest difficulty was her sex.
-The Protestant revolution had done nothing to dispel the 16th-century view of women as ‘the weaker vessel’ (a phrase used in one of the first English Bibles).
+The Protestant revolution had done nothing to dispel the view of women as ‘the weaker vessel’ (a phrase used in one of the first English Bibles) during the Tudor period.

 The Scottish preacher John Knox had written an essay on the ‘monstrous regiment of women’, blaming them for most of the unrest and division of European politics.
 The brief reign of Mary I, Elizabeth’s sister, cursed by religious persecution and subservience to Spain, was, he claimed, resounding proof.